devdeb26/DotNETCore_BlazorToDoListApp/README.md

 # DotNETCore_BlazorToDoListApp

-- Just Added a new nav for a simple To Do List App.
+- Just Added a new simple To Do List App.